Tangled Up in Blue (book): Reception

 The book attracted a positive reception, with recommendations from journalists such as Kevin Maguire from The Mirror, The Observers Andrew Rawnsley, The Sunday Telegraphs Matthew d'Ancona, and Patrick Wintour, the political editor of The Guardian.

 Abigail O'Reilly for The Independent described the book as an "excellent, clearly written" guide to Blue Labour.

 A review by Tom Cutterham of The Oxonian, focused on how in his opinion the book informed the reader about Ed Miliband's retreat from the more radically socialist outlook he had before winning the leadership contest.

 Carl Packman of Left Foot Forward called the book "fantastic", saying it's an introduction to Glasman's efforts to rejuvenate a "party with a great, Blair-shaped hole in its body."

 Don Paskini of Liberal Conspiracy said the book described Blue Labour's ideas with "far more eloquence and clarity than any Blue Labour advocate" had managed hitherto and that the book created a favourable impression of Glasman as a politician, but that it did not convince him of the merits of Blue Labour's ideas.

 Ian Geary for the Christian Socialist Movement described the book as gripping, accurate, and sympathetic, but also noted that it omitted to discuss Glasman's engagement with Christian socialism.

 In The New Statesman, George Eaton also praised the book but said he remained sceptical of Blue Labour's anti-statist leanings.

+Writing for Labour List in 2025, Morgan Jones found the book to be "dated" and that its "supportive nature" of Blue Labour made it an "odd book".